SchneFre/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-* I was born in Venezuela but moved to Algarve when I was 13.
+* I was born in germany and partook in an highschool exchange program and lived a year in the US.
-* I have a PhD in Neuroscience but have no intention of staying in academia.
+* I have a bachelors degree in mechanical engineering
-* I have some experience analyzing data from my own experiments but no formal training whatsoever.
+* I worked as a Data Analyst for about two years mainly focusing on data visualization

 # Why am I here